 With the recent stories in the news regarding the loosening of some laws (in certain states) pertaining to the recreational or medical use of marijuana…do pot smokers now have a better chance at getting life insurance?
 Here’s the latest dope on the subject.

-In the not-so-distant past, being a marijuana smoker meant that most of the good rates for life insurance were beyond one’s reach.
+In the not-so-distant past, being a pot smoker meant that most of the good rates for life insurance were beyond one’s reach.
 That’s because most life insurance policies require you to submit to a medical exam, which typically includes a blood test.
 And Tetrahydrocannabinol (THC), the chemical that gives pot its punch, can be detected in the bloodstream for a long time (as long as a month later) after that last toke.
 In short, if you smoked marijuana, trying to get good rates on life insurance was truly a bummer.

 But as that Bob Dylan song goes: “The times…they are a–changin’.”
 Since some states have now legalized the medicinal (for certain medical conditions) and recreational (in small quantities) use of marijuana, some insurance companies now categorize marijuana in their “tobacco” or “smoker” rate categories.